seoklab/ldld/README.md

    the web browser, then connect to [`http://localhost:8888`](http://localhost:8888)<sup id="a5">[5](#f5)</sup>.
-   Local port forwarding (`ssh -L8888:localhost:8888`) might be required if the jupyter kernel is running on a remote machine.
+   Local port forwarding (`ssh -L8888:localhost:8888`) might be required if the jupyter kernel runs on a remote machine.

 ### Seoklab-specific setup